delicb/cliware-middlewares/README.md

 * retry - request retry mechanism based on custom classifier and with custom backoff
 * url - handling URL endpoint for request (base URL, path)

+# Contribution
+Any contribution is welcome.
+If you find this code useful, please let me know.
+If you find bugs - feel free to open an issue, or, even better, new pull request.

 # Credits
 Idea and bunch of implementation details were taken from cool GoLang HTTP client [Gentleman](https://github.com/h2non/gentleman).
 Difference is that these middewares